Monarda Didyma Seeds - Bee Balm Mix

 - Depth: Cover thinly, no more than the thickness of the seed

-Color shades range from scarlet to crimson to pink.
+Color shades range from scarlet to crimson to pink and sometimes white.
 Monarda herb uses include attracting beneficial insects in the garden, making an excellent flower for cutting, and offering edible flowers with mint-scented leaves that are used in teas or in potpourri.
 Bee Balm seeds may be sown from early spring up until 8 weeks before the last frost in the fall.
+Has a stoloniferous growth habit and can reach over 30 inches in height.

 - Height: 30 inches